 Antibes: The Maintenance Hub of the Riviera

-Port Vauban is Europe’s largest marina by capacity (1,600 berths) and the only port on the Côte d’Azur with a dedicated repair basin.
+Port Vauban in Antibes is the primary refit and provisioning base for French Riviera yacht charter operations, offering infrastructure no other port on the coast can match.
+It is Europe's largest marina by capacity (1,600 berths) and the only port on the Côte d'Azur with a dedicated repair basin.
 The Antibes Yacht Repair facility can lift vessels up to 500 tonnes.
 Berthing for a 50-metre yacht costs €1,000–€2,000 per night, with discounts for annual contracts.
 Fuel is available at the TotalEnergies dock (diesel €1.70/litre).
-The marina’s shore-side restaurants, such as Le Figuier de Saint-Esprit (one Michelin star), cater to owners and crew alike.
+The marina's shore-side restaurants, such as Le Figuier de Saint-Esprit (one Michelin star), cater to owners and crew alike.
 Etiquette: docklines must always be tended during mistral winds; the port captain enforces a strict 4-knot speed limit inside the basin.

 Monaco: Superyacht Showcase and Berth Economics

-Port Hercule offers 700 berths, with the quay capable of hosting yachts up to 150 metres.
+Monaco's Port Hercule represents the most prestigious and expensive berth address on the entire Côte d'Azur.
+The port offers 700 berths, with the quay capable of hosting yachts up to 150 metres.
 During the Monaco Yacht Show (September), rates double: €3,000–€8,000 per night for a 60-metre yacht.
 Perspective Yacht reports that permanent berths are sold as leaseholds starting at €300,000 for 10 years.
 Fuel is supplied by Monaco Marine (diesel €1.90/litre).
 Shore-side dining includes Le Louis XV – Alain Ducasse (three Michelin stars).
 The port authority prohibits all engine runs after 21:00.
 Crew areas are segregated from guest zones; breach of that boundary can result in immediate eviction.

 Nice and Villefranche: Alternatives with Draft Constraints